gooddata/gooddata-ui/docs/ht_use_react_components_with_vanilla_js.md

 ## Step 1.
 Prepare the bundle

-Create a `simplenode.jsproject` with a `package.json` descriptor and an entry point JavaScript file.
+Create a simple `node.js` project with a `package.json` descriptor and an entry point JavaScript file.

 ### Webpack configuration file

-The webpack configuration file [webpack.conf.js](https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/create-bundle/webpack.conf.js) provides the following webpack instructions:
+The webpack configuration file [webpack.conf.js](https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/webpack.conf.js) provides the following webpack instructions:

 * Read the JavaScript entry point file.
 * Expose the exported object as a window variable.
 The name of the window variable is defined in the library key of the webpack.conf.js file.
 The sample code uses GDRC (an acronym for "GoodData React Components").
 * Build the bundle from the JavaScript entry point file and minimize the bundle using the Uglify plugin.

-The `package.json` npm descriptor [https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/create-bundle/package.json](https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/create-bundle/package.json) includes:
+The `package.json` npm descriptor [https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/package.json](https://github.com/gooddata/ui-sdk-examples/blob/master/vanillajs/package.json) includes:

-* Dependencies to be included in the bundle (react and '@gooddata/react-components')
+* Dependencies to be included in the bundle (react and `@gooddata/react-components`)
-* Developer dependencies that are required to build the bundle (`webpack`,`uglifyjs-webpack-plugin` and `babel-runtime`)
+* Developer dependencies that are required to build the bundle (`webpack`, `uglifyjs-webpack-plugin`, and `babel-runtime`)
 * A helper script that invokes the webpack command with proper parameters and a configuration file

 ### Entry point JavaScript file

-The entry point JavaScript file ([vanilla.js](https://github.com/gooddata/ui-sdk-examples/blob/vanillajs/vanillajs/create-bundle/vanilla.js) does the following:
+The entry point JavaScript file ([vanilla.js](https://github.com/gooddata/ui-sdk-examples/blob/vanillajs/vanillajs/create-bundle/vanilla.js)) does the following:

 * Imports `react` and `@gooddata/react-components`
 * Exports an object wrapping of the GoodData.UI React components, helper functions for attaching and detaching React components to/from DOM nodes, and other elements of the GoodData UI SDK